creare-com/podpac/doc/source/developer/specs/caching.md

             * GeoTIFFs
 * Cached queries are idempotent with respect to some set of parameters that define the query (location/datetime, datasource, paramters used to compute a prediction).
 * ability to retrieve calculated data from a pipeline after execution in an interactive shell for debugging or analysis purposes
+* ?
+Support retrieval of subsets of data.
+For example, previous results of a calculation over North America at some resolution are cached.
+Does cache support retrieval of just the results for California at the same resolution?
+Or, does interpolation handle this in conjunction with cache?
+Or, does interpolation only handle it when the resolution doesn't match.
+Or does caller request data using "key" of original cache and an additional "subset" parameter?
 * Support different storage mediums
     * This includes:
         * RAM